 - difficulties sticking to long-term healthy and sustainable eating goals;

-- a desire for encouraging feedback when sticking to their preferred diet; and
+- a desire to receive encouraging feedback when sticking to their preferred diet; and

-- a desire for more go-to recipes in their repertoire that are easily accessible.
+- a desire for more go-to recipes in their repertoire.

-I tested the low-fidelity screens using the Marvel app and made the following changes from the results:
+I tested the low-fidelity screens using the Marvel app and made changes from the results:

 - allowed the user to access saved recipes to favourites from the home screen;

-- removed photographs of unhealthy foods at the home screen query to what people are craving;
+- removed photographs of unhealthy foods at the home screen question that asks what people are craving;

-- created a screen specifically for the user to see their past rewards, accessible from every screen by the rewards icon in the footer, to be reminded that they’re doing well whenever they want;
+- created a screen specifically for the user to see their past rewards, accessible from every screen by the rewards icon in the footer, to be reminded that they're doing well;

-- refined the preferences page to account for dietary restrictions other than vegetarian choices e.g. gluten free or intolerant, vegan, meat-free Mondays, religious or cultural choices; and
+- refined the preferences page to account for dietary restrictions other than vegetarian e.g. gluten free or intolerant, vegan meat-free Mondays, religious or cultural choices; and

-Image choice was incredibly important when designing the high fidelity screens, as they are some of the only colours used in the screens.
-I removed any mention of sugary or fatty treats, to help people avoid them.
-The opening screen is a simple text box so a person can type in what they're craving, rather than looking at images of doughnuts, for instance.
+Image choice was incredibly important when designing the product, as they'd be some of the only colours used in the screens.
+The opening screen is a simple text box so a person can type in what they're craving.

-The language used in the app had to be about encouraging an individual to follow their goals.
+The tone of voice had to be encouraging and firm, so an individual could stick to their goals.

-- determining whether the app would be a search function for recipes on the internet or have the recipes written and included specifically for Cravings;
+- Determine whether the app would be a search function for recipes on the internet or have the recipes written and included specifically for Cravings;

 - include more detailed nutritional information and advice for people changing diets;